daqiren888/Hand-language-recognition/README.md

 # Hand Sign Recognition

-This work was firstly done at my MIDS at UC Berkeley class, I improved it after the course finished.
+This work was done at my MIDS at UC Berkeley class.

 Instructors: Ryan DeJana, Prabhakar Attaluri